Frequently Asked Questions

-For the firmware, yes, absolutely.
-You can change the keyboard to QWERTZ, Dvorak, Workman, Colemak, Spanish, German, etc. In fact, you can change any key to type any other key you might find on a keyboard, such as ñ or ß or any other symbol you want.
+For the firmware, you can change the keyboard to QWERTZ, Dvorak, Workman, Colemak, Spanish, German, etc. In fact, you can change any key to type any other key you might find on a keyboard, such as ñ or ß or any other symbol you want.

 You will receive an email receipt after checkout.
 If you need an official invoice in addition, please write us at email@example.com and tell us your order number as well as any information you need included on the invoice (company name, address, etc.)

-We are happy to offer you a full refund at any time before your Model 01 ships.
+We are happy to offer you a full refund at any time before your Atreus ships.
 All you have to do is ask.

 While we are happy to replace or repair defective keyboards under the terms of our one year limited warranty, we are unable to offer refunds for used keyboards.
 In particular, because we don’t sell refurbished keyboards, we aren’t able to accept returns on used keyboards just because the purchaser doesn’t like it.

-If you have purchased a new Model 01 from Keyboardio or an authorized distributor, your keyboard is covered by a limited one-year parts and labor warranty from the date of purchase.
+If you have purchased a new Atreus from Keyboardio or an authorized distributor, your keyboard is covered by a limited one-year parts and labor warranty from the date of purchase.

-Your keyboard comes with a screwdriver.
-You can use this screwdriver to disassemble your keyboard.
+The Atreus is designed to be easy to dissasemble.
 Be careful when doing this, as there are sensitive electronics inside and damage to the electronics due to you poking at them will void your warranty.
-The mere act of unscrewing the parts of your Model 01, however, does not void your warranty.
+The mere act of unscrewing the parts of your Atreus, however, does not void your warranty.

 That said, it is possible for custom firmware to do things that will destroy your keyboard.
 If misbehaving custom firmware destroys your keyboard, that voids your warranty.